-Perform this felling cut when the tree diameter is greater than the length of the quide bar.
+Perform this felling cut when the tree diameter is greater than the cutting length of the chainsaw.

-- Engage the spiked bumper behind the holding strap and use it as a pivot - avoid repositioning the saw more than necessary. - The guide bar nose enters the wood (1) before it reaches the hinge hold the saw horizontally and swing it as far as possible. - Do not cut into the holding strap or hinge. - Enlarge felling cut as far as hinge (2). - Do not cut into the hinge. - Enlarge felling cut as far as holding strap (3). - Do not cut into the holding strap.
+- Engage the spiked bumper behind the holding strap and use it as a pivot - avoid repositioning the chainsaw more than necessary. - The guide bar nose enters the wood (1) before it reaches the hinge - hold the chainsaw horizontally and swing it as far as possible. - Do not cut into the holding strap or hinge. - Make the felling cut up to the hinge (2) - Do not cut into the hinge - Make the felling cut up to the holding strap (3) - Do not cut into the holding strap.

-Continue the felling cut on the other side of the trunk.
+The felling cut must be continued on the opposite side of the trunk.

-Make sure the second cut is at the same height as the first cut.
+Ensure that the second cut is at the same level as the first cut.

-- Engage the spiked bumper behind the hinge and use it as a pivot - avoid repositioning the saw more than necessary. - The guide bar nose enters the wood (4) before it reaches the holding strap - hold the saw horizontally and swing it as far as possible. - Enlarge felling cut as far as hinge (5). - Do not cut into the hinge. - Enlarge felling cut as far as holding strap (6). - Do not cut into the holding strap.
+- Engage the spiked bumper behind the hinge and use this as the rotation point - reposition the chainsaw as little as possible - Tip of the guide bar must penetrate the wood before the holding strap (4) - guide the chainsaw absolutely horizontally and swivel as widely as possible - Make the felling cut up to the hinge (5) - Do not cut into the hinge - Make the felling cut up to the holding strap (6) - Do not cut into the holding strap.

-Cut through the holding strap at a downward angle from outside with outstretched arms.
+With outstretched arms, cut through the holding strap at a downward angle from outside.